suparnlele/KafkaSDNProject/README.md

 ```

 ### Step 5 – Send Messages to Kafka
-The “producer” is the process responsible for put data into our Kafka.
+The **producer** is the process responsible for put data into our Kafka.
 The Kafka comes with a command line client that will take input from a file or from standard input and send it out as messages to the Kafka cluster.
 The default Kafka send each line as a separate message.

 Let’s run the producer and then type a few messages into the console to send to the server.
 ```bash